viamrobotics/docs/docs/modular-resources/configure.md

 {{% /tab %}}
 {{% /tabs %}}

-### Configure a modular resource
+### Configure a local modular resource

-Once you have added a local module to your robot, you can add any number of the {{< glossary_tooltip term_id="resource" text="resources" >}} provided by that module to your robot by adding new components or services that use your modular resources' [model](/modular-resources/key-concepts/#models).
+Once you have added a local module to your robot, you can add any number of the {{< glossary_tooltip term_id="resource" text="resources" >}} provided by that module to your robot by adding new components or services that use your modular resource's [model](/modular-resources/key-concepts/#models).

 The following properties are available for modular resources: